 - NCTR staff oversaw the Core Study and collected and sent blinded tissue samples or study animals to CLARITY-BPA grantees.

-- Health endpoints were examined at three timeframes: ongoing (throughout the two-year study); interim (1 year); and terminal (2 years).
+- Study endpoints were examined at three timeframes: ongoing (throughout the two-year study); interim (1 year); and terminal (2 years).

 CLARITY-BPA Program: Grantee Studies

 The Grantee Studies are one of two key components of CLARITY-BPA, along with the Core Study.
 These studies used animals raised in the same conditions and exposed to the same doses of BPA as the Core Study, and the researchers were blinded to the doses of BPA that the animals or tissues received.
 These studies were conducted through 13 grants awarded to 14 researchers (RFA-ES-10-009).

-The table below lists each grantee, their institution, the health endpoint on which they focused, and links to the published results.
+The table below lists each grantee, their institution, links to the data for their study focus area, and links to their published results.

 |Nira Ben-Jonathan||University of Cincinnati||Obesity/Adipose Tissue|

 |Nestor Gonzalez-Cadavid||University of California, Los Angeles||Penis|

 |Andrew Greenberg||Tufts University||Diabetes/Pancreas/Liver|